 When making key decisions about implementing aspects of guided pathways, consider and address the following questions before implementation.
-Adjust as needed based on your reflection.

-□ Who is impacted by this decision?
+Adjust as needed based on your reflection. ☐ Who is impacted by this decision?
 Who benefits and who is burdened?
-Criteria: Students are positively impacted by the decision.
+Criteria : Students are positively impacted by the decision.
 Students and the most amount of underserved constituent groups benefit.
 Few are burdened.
 Barriers are removed.
-The decision will deconstruct systemic barriers and move towards equityminded action.

-□ What are the potential unintended consequences of this decision?
-Criteria: All possible contingencies are considered.
-If there is an undue burden/consequence, the decision is revisited or the option is revamped.

-\Box Have you considered or engaged minoritized voices?
+The decision will deconstruct systemic barriers and move towards equityminded action. ☐ What are the potential unintended consequences of this decision?
+Criteria : All possible contingencies are considered.
+If there is an undue burden/consequence, the decision is revisited or the option is revamped. ☐ Have you considered or engaged minoritized voices?
 Where all the right constituents "at the table?"

-Criteria: All voices were considered and engaged.
+Criteria : All voices were considered and engaged.
 Engage and seek additional feedback if not enough constituent groups were at the table.
-Recognize there may be a difference in approach to soliciting feedback by race and the confluence of student identities.

-□ How transparent was the process that led up to deciding?
+Recognize there may be a difference in approach to soliciting feedback by race and the confluence of student identities. ☐ How transparent was the process that led up to deciding?
 What is the plan for transparency when implementing the decision?
 Criteria: All decisions are made and implemented in the spirit of transparency.
-The loop

-Criteria: All decisions are made and implemented in the spirit of transparency.
-The loop is routinely closed.

-☐ How does this decision impact equity in student access and completion?
-Criteria: Decisions need to improve equity in access and completion for all.
+The loop is routinely closed. ☐ How does this decision impact equity in student access and completion?
+Criteria : Decisions need to improve equity in access and completion for all.
 Because equity is not always equal, one-size does not fit all.
-Differing levels of interventions need to address/support differing constituent groups or priorities.

-□ How does this decision support the mission, vision, and principles of guided pathways overall?

-Criteria: Review mission, vision, principles to ensure alignment.
+Differing levels of interventions need to address/support differing constituent groups or priorities. ☐ How does this decision support the mission, vision, and principles of guided pathways overall?
+Criteria : Review mission, vision, principles to ensure alignment.

+GRAYS HARBOR COLLEGE invites applications for the position of:

+Director of Campus Life, Diversity and Leadership

-SALARY: \$5,085.75 Monthly \$61,029.00 Annually
+SALARY: \$6,089.50 Monthly

+\$73,074.00 Annually

+OPENING DATE: 03/11/22

-OPENING DATE: 03/02/22 CLOSING DATE: Open until filled.
-First review date is 3/16/22
+CLOSING DATE: Open until filled.
+First review date is 04/10/22